opendocsg/slw-judgments-backfill/2017_SGHC_16/report.md

 was challenged by the 1st Defendant before the Income Tax Board of Review.
 Eventually, following an

-appeal, the Court of Appeal found that although the 1st Defendant had claimed the Tax Refunds under a tax avoidance arrangement, the Plaintiff was not entitled to recover the refunds by way of the Additional Assessments (see _Comptroller of Income Tax v AQQ_ [2014] 2 SLR 847).
+appeal, the Court of Appeal found that although the 1st Defendant had claimed the Tax Refunds under a tax avoidance arrangement, the Plaintiff was not entitled to recover the refunds by way of the Additional Assessments (see _Comptroller of Income Tax v AQQ_ <span class="citation">[2014] 2 SLR 847</span>).
 However, the Court of Appeal left open the possibility of a common law action for mistaken payment.

 **_Procedural history_**